-This course focuses in the language widely used by Deaf Americans.
-Students will learn basic ASL vocabulary, grammatical structures and conversational behaviors.
-Students are introduced to cultural values, beliefs, and behavioral norms shared by those within the Deaf Community.
-FALL 2009, 2010; WINTER 2010, 2011
+Students learn basic ASL vocabulary, grammatical structures and conversational behaviors.
+Students are introduced to cultural values, beliefs, and behavioral norms shared by those within the deaf community.
+This course focuses in the language widely used by deaf Americans.
+FALL 2010, 2011; WINTER 2011, 2012

-ASL 102 AMERICAN SIGN LANGUAGE II
+AMERICAN SIGN LANGUAGE II

-Acontinuation of ASL 101.
-Students will improve their skills in vocabulary, grammatical structures and conversational behavior.
-Special focus will be given to developing more awareness of the cultural values and beliefs shared by the Deaf community.
+Students improve their skills in vocabulary, grammatical structures and conversational behavior.
+Special focus will be given to developing more awareness of the cultural values and beliefs shared by the deaf community.
 Prerequisite: ASL 101 or instructor approval.
-WINTER 2010, 2011, SPRING 2010, 2011
+WINTER 2011, 2012, SPRING 2011, 2012

-ASL 103 AMERICAN SIGN LANGUAGE III
+AMERICAN SIGN LANGUAGE III

-A continuation of ASL 102.
-Students will continue to increase their skills in vocabulary, grammatical structures and in-depth cultural awareness.
-Cultural information centers upon the ways in which hearing people can work with Deaf people to establish culturally appropriate relationships.
+Students continue to increase their skills in vocabulary, grammatical structures and in-depth cultural awareness.
+Cultural information centers upon the ways in which hearing people can work with deaf people to establish culturally appropriate relationships.
 Prerequisite: ASL 102 or instructor approval.
-SPRING 2010, 2011
+SPRING 2011, 2012